-3.6.11 How are deregistrations handled that were conducted by persons who are unauthorized to act on a company's behalf?
+3.6.11 How are unauthorized deregistrations handled?

-You initiate an investigation of whether an incorrect deregistration occurred.
+You initiate an investigation of whether or not an incorrect deregistration occurred.
 The registrar must have appropriate routines to check a person's identity.
-Make sure to save the information so that you can show for your procedure and make corrections if any errors occur.
+Make sure to save the information as evidence and in order to make corrections if any errors occur.